frederic-perez/AmE-dictionary/data/idioms.md

 __wheels are turning, the__ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._
 __when in Rome (do as the Romans do)__ _proverb_ One should do what is customary or typical in a particular place or setting, especially when one is a tourist. _I don’t love cotton candy, but we are at a carnival.
 When in Rome, right?_
 __when it comes to (someone or something)__
-__when pigs can fly__ At a time that will never come to pass.
-(Used to show skepticism or cynicism over someone’s hypothetical remark.)
+__when pigs can fly__ :two: At a point in time that will never come to pass.
+(Used to show skepticism or cynicism over some hypothetical situation or outcome.)
 __when pigs fly__ :three: Never, impossible.
 __when the chips are down__ :three: When a situation has become especially difficult, desperate, or hard to recover from.
 The expression alludes to having a low amount of poker chips, which means that one may soon lose. _You can tell a lot about a person’s character from how they act when the chips are down._
 __when the rubber hits the road__ The point at which someone’s or something’s efforts, resolve, or viability are put to the test; the point at which things become truly or meaningfully challenging.